bronwyncarr/amendment_tracker/README.md

 ## :camera: Screen shots

-Information in the production database is sensitive so all pictures displayed are of seeded databse in the development database.
+Information in the production database is sensitive so all pictures displayed are of seeded entries in the development database.

 ![ERD](./docs/home.png)